Joan of England, Queen of Sicily

-Joan of England (October 1165 – 4 September 1199) was by marriage Queen of Sicily and Countess of Toulouse.
+Joan of England (October 1165 – 4 September 1199), also known as Joanna, was by marriage Queen of Sicily and Countess of Toulouse.
 She was the seventh child of King Henry II of England and Duchess Eleanor of Aquitaine.
 From her birth, she was destined to make a political and royal marriage.
 She married William II of Sicily and later Raymond VI, Count of Toulouse, two very important and powerful figures in the political landscape of medieval Europe.

 Early life

 Joan was born in October 1165 at Château d'Angers in Anjou as the seventh child of Henry II, King of England and his queen consort, Eleanor of Aquitaine.
-She spent her youth at her mother's courts at Winchester and Poitiers.
+As an infant, Joan travelled with her mother's household throughout France and England.

+Much of Joan's childhood was spent at Fontevraud Abbey in Anjou, alongside her younger brother John.
 As a young Angevin princess, Joan's early education consisted of subjects to ready her for a dynastic marriage.
 She likely learned how to sew and weave, sing, play an instrument, and ride a horse – a pastime that she might have loved because she mentioned her horse in her will.
+She would certainly have learned to read Latin, Norman, and Occitan, and possibly also to write.

+Joan was removed from Fontevraud by her father in 1174, in the aftermath of the Revolt of 1173–1174, and moved to Salisbury (and later Winchester) where her mother was under house arrest.

 Queen of Sicily

 In 1176, William II of Sicily sent ambassadors to the English court to ask for Joan's hand in marriage.
-The betrothal was confirmed on 20 May, and Joan's father had to raise money to pay for the cost of the journey and the wedding.
+William sought to forge a marriage alliance with Henry II, who was at the time one of Europe's pre-eminent figures.
+Henry, in turn, likely saw an alliance with Sicily as useful for any future crusades.
+The betrothal was confirmed on 20 May, and Joan's father had to raise money to pay for the cost of the journey, wedding, and dowry.
 He did this by imposing a tax on English subjects.

-On 27 August, Joan set sail for Sicily from Southampton, escorted by John of Oxford, the bishop of Norwich and her uncle, Hamelin de Warenne, Earl of Surrey.
-In the Angevin territories of northern France, she was met by her eldest brother Henry the Young King, and he escorted her to Poitou to her brother Richard the Lionheart.
-He took her to Saint Gilles, and her entourage was met by representatives of the Kingdom of Sicily: Alfano, Archbishop of Capua, and Richard Palmer, Bishop of Syracuse.
+In late August, Joan set sail for Sicily from Southampton, escorted by a delegation including Richard of Dover, Archbishop of Canterbury, Rotrou, Arrchbishop of Rouen, and her uncle, Hamelin de Warenne, Earl of Surrey.
+In the Angevin territories of northern France, she was met by her eldest brother Henry the Young King, and he escorted her to Poitiers to her brother Richard the Lionheart.
+He took her to the Mediterranean port of Saint Gilles, arriving in November.
+There, her entourage was met by a Sicilian fleet and entourage, including Richard Palmer, Bishop of Syracuse.